 - If your constipation is so severe that it doesn’t disappear after changing your daily habits visit your gastroenterologist.

-The consumption of laxatives or self-medication is not recommended.
-Even though there are a wide selection of laxatives in pharmacies and herbal stores its use can cause more problems and eventually worsen a case of constipation.
+We do not recommend the consumption of laxatives or self-medication.
+Even though there is a wide selection of laxatives in pharmacies and herbal stores its use can cause more problems and eventually worsen a case of constipation.

 So remember to prevent and solve constipation, start a healthier diet, take more water, walk at least an hour daily, do some mild squats, etc. That will help not only digestive health but other benefits improving life quality.